jamescherti/buffer-terminator.el/README.md

 In contrast, `buffer-terminator` allows specifying the timeout interval in seconds (Default: 30 minutes), enabling more frequent termination of inactive buffers.

 The `buffer-terminator` package offers additional features that are not supported by midnight and `clean-buffer-list`, including:
-- Buffer-terminator does not kill special buffers by default, whereas Midnight kills all special buffers.
-Midnight's behavior can disrupt packages like Corfu, Cape, Consult, Eglot, Flymake, etc., which rely on special buffers for storing data.
 - Buffer-terminator does not kill visible buffers in other tabs, even if they exceed the timeout.
 This prevents disruptions to editing workflows.
 Buffer-terminator provides the option to choose whether to keep or kill specific types of buffers, such as those associated with processes or file-visiting buffers.
 - Buffer-terminator avoids relying on `buffer-display-time`, which is not always updated reliably.
 For instance, `buffer-display-time` may not reflect activity when switching to a window or tab displaying a specific buffer.
+- Buffer-terminator does not kill special buffers by default, whereas Midnight kills all special buffers by default unless the user tells Midnight to ignore them.
+Midnight's behavior can disrupt packages like Corfu, Cape, Consult, Eglot, Flymake, and others that rely on special buffers to store data.
 - Buffer-terminator can also kill specific special buffers.
 It is useful, for example, if the user want to keep special buffers (i.e. using buffer-terminator-keep-special-buffers), but with a few exceptions: The user still want to kill *Help* and *helpful ...* buffers (and maybe some other buffers related to documentation) if they weren't used for a while.

 ## Author and License